yamahiex/NCsv/README.md

 }
 ```

-Create a converter by inheriting CsvConverter.
+Create a converter by inheriting `CsvConverter`.

 ```c#
 class ValueObjectConverter : CsvConverter